The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Time to implement: Expect 30 minutes today to map and measure your funnel, 2 focused hours this week to fix the biggest bottleneck, and 30 days to track results before moving to the next constraint.

-A consultant making $12K/month couldn’t figure out why he felt exhausted.
-Working 50-hour weeks.
-Shipping regularly.
-Hitting his task list every day.
+A consultant at $12K/month couldn’t explain why he felt exhausted.
+He was working 50-hour weeks, shipping regularly, and hitting his task list every day.

-But revenue hadn’t moved in four months.
-Stuck at $12K working harder every week.
+But revenue hadn’t moved for four months.
+Still at $12K, working harder every week.

 Zero completed systems

-But each one was a leak.
+Each piece was a leak.
 Small on its own.
-Together, they were draining everything.
+Together, they drained everything.

-Here’s what most founders miss: you don’t lose momentum from catastrophic failures.
-You lose it through countless small leaks that quietly drain your energy over time.
+Here’s what most founders miss: you don’t lose momentum to one catastrophe; you lose it to countless small leaks that quietly drain your energy over time.

-Across 47 stalled founders I’ve audited, the pattern is consistent: 9-14 active projects with zero completion.
-Every open tab takes mental load.
-Every half-finished task sits in your head, stealing space.
-Every new side project divides attention from what’s already working.
+Across 47 stalled founders I’ve audited, the pattern holds: 9–14 active projects with zero completion.

 Now that you’ve seen how leaks kill growth, here’s where they hide at each revenue stage.